2021–22 Minnesota State Mavericks men's ice hockey season: CCHA tournament

 The Mavericks continued their inspired play in the postseason, posting a pair of wins over St. Thomas to all but guarantee MSU one of the four #1 seeds.
 A demolition of Northern Michigan, who had upset the Mavs the year before, sealed a top seed and set the team up for a showdown against Bemidji State.
 The Beavers were fighting for a tournament appearance, being ranked too low to earn an at-large bid, and gave the Mavericks everything they had.
 MSU was held scoreless for more than half the game and, when Bemidji netted the first goal around the mid-way point of the match, it appeared that the boys in green may have had a chance.
 Fortunately for the Mavericks, their power play, which had been a strength for them all season, provided them with the tying goal and forced the game into overtime.
 Less than three minutes into the extra session, The puck found its way into the Bemidji cage and Minnesota won the revived CCHA championship.

 Half an hour later, after hoisting the trophy and heading to the locker room, both teams were called back onto the ice.
-While the goal was initially ruled to be a 'good goal', a camera angle that had initially not been available to replay showed conclusively than the puck had gone under the goal cage rather then through the 4-by-6 opening.
+While the goal was initially ruled to be a 'good goal', a camera angle that had initially not been available to replay showed conclusively than the puck had gone under the goal cage rather than through the 4-by-6 opening.
 The goal was waved off and both teams were recalled to the ice to resume the game.
-Luckily for the Mavericks, their very next shot went into the goal cleanly and they were able to celebrate a championship after was is described as 'the craziest championship ever'.
+Luckily for the Mavericks, their very next shot went into the goal cleanly and they were able to celebrate a championship after what is described as 'the craziest championship ever'.
 The win was also McKay's 35 victory on the season, breaking the record that had jointly been held by college hockey legends Robb Stauber and Marty Turco.